mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

    is virtual and does not need to be stored.
 Hence, the base object has methods to convert sample numbers to time and the inverse (time to sample number).

 2. Data processing always requires the time series have a **finite length**.
    Hence, our definition of a time series directly supports windowed data of a specific length.
-The getter for this attribute is npts() and the setter is set_npts(int).
+The getter for this attribute is :code:`npts()` and the setter is :code:`set_npts(int)`.
 This definition does not preclude an extension to modern continuous data sets that are too large to fit in memory, but that is an extension we don't currently support.

 3. We assume the data has been cleaned and **lacks data gaps**.
 Real continuous data today nearly always have gaps at a range of scale created by a range of possible problems that create gaps:  telemetry